FAQ

 Q: When can I apply and how soon will I know I have been accepted?

-A: The application is now open and the deadline for fall 2022 is Dec.
-1, 2021.
-This deadline may be extended to Feb.
-1, 2022 depending on the number of applications we receive.
+A: The application for the 2025 – 2026 academic year will be live in mid September and the deadline is December 1, 2024.
 We encourage you to apply as soon as possible.
 If you have questions about the application process and timelines, please email meng@seas.ucla.edu with your inquiry.
 Applicants will be notified of admission decisions by email.
 Applicants may also check their status through the Online Decision Status for Graduate Admission.

 Please refrain from contacting our office regarding admission decisions.
 While the school of engineering may send a courtesy email with a recommendation of admission, only official notification from the dean of the UCLA Graduate Division constitutes approval of admission.